Fikayo Tomori: Early life

-Tomori was born in Calgary, Alberta, Canada to Nigerian parents.
+Oluwafikayomi Oluwadamilola Tomori was born on 19 December 1997 in Calgary, Alberta, Canada, to Nigerian parents.
 Before the age of one, Tomori moved with his family to England where he was raised.
-He began playing for Riverview United in Kent when he was six.
+Tomori attended Gravesend Grammar School in Gravesham and he began his football career by playing for Riverview United in Kent when he was six.
 Growing up, his footballing idol was Thierry Henry.